-Adaptive policy leverages SGTs for endpoint classification, identity propagation, and policy enforcement.
-Even though Adaptive Policy's actual policy lives and breathes in dashboard, Cisco ISE can be utilized to dynamically assign SGTs to clients based on a number of conditions such as device profile, posture, user, machine, and more.
-This is all done through the use of RADIUS and the AV-Pair for security group tags.
+Adaptive Policy leverages SGTs for endpoint classification, identity propagation, and policy enforcement.
+Even though Adaptive Policy's actual policy lives and breathes in the dashboard, Cisco ISE can be utilized to dynamically assign SGTs to clients based on a number of conditions, such as device profile, posture, user, machine, and more.
+This is all done through the use of RADIUS and the AV pair for security group tags.

 ISE SGT Creation

-Within Cisco ISE, SGTs need to be created to allow for assignment to rules within the Authorization policies.
-If this is a brand new install of ISE and there is no pre-existing TrustSec configuration, to get started the following configurations can be implemented:
+Within Cisco ISE, SGTs need to be created to allow for assignment to rules within the authorization policies.
+If this is a brand new install of ISE and there is no pre-existing TrustSec configuration, the following configurations can be implemented to get started:

-For pre-existing TrustSec installs that want to leverage ISE to send already created SGTs, this section can be skipped and the guide can be continued starting with the section titled: Adaptive Policy Group Tag (SGT) Creation in Dashboard
+For pre-existing TrustSec installs that want to leverage ISE to send already-created SGTs, this section can be skipped and the guide can be continued starting with the section titled: Adaptive Policy Group Tag (SGT) Creation in the Dashboard

-Starting with ISE 3.2 Patch 1, there is a native integration within ISE to sync Adaptive Policy Groups (SGTs), Custom ACLs (SGACLs), and policies from TrustSec into dashboard using Dashboard APIs.
-Please refer to the following documentation: https://www.cisco.com/c/en/us/td/docs/security/ise/3-2/admin_guide/b_ise_admin_3_2/b_ISE_admin_32_segmentation.html#connect_meraki_dashboards_ise
+Starting with ISE 3.2 Patch 1, there is a native integration within ISE to sync Adaptive Policy groups (SGTs), custom ACLs (SGACLs), and policies from TrustSec into the dashboard using dashboard APIs.
+Please refer to this Cisco documentation.

 - Navigate to Work Centers > TrustSec > Settings